How is prostate cancer diagnosed?

-If prostate cancer spreads to distant places, it often goes to the bones first.
-(Even when this happens, it is still prostate cancer, not bone cancer.)
-A bone scan is done to show whether the cancer has spread from the prostate gland to bones.
+If prostate cancer spreads to other parts of the body, it often goes to the bones first.
+A bone scan can show whether the cancer has reached the bones. e

-For this test, a radioactive material is put into your vein (given IV).
+For this test, a small amount of radioactive material is put into your vein (given IV).
 The dose of radiation is very low.
-The radioactive substance is drawn to damaged areas of bone throughout the body and shows up on the bone scan as “hot spots.”
+The substance is drawn to damaged areas of bone throughout the body and shows up on the bone scan as “hot spots.”
 These places could be cancer, or they could be caused by arthritis or other bone diseases.
-To find out, more tests may need to be done.
+To find out, more tests may be needed.

 CT scan (computed tomography)

-This test can sometimes tell whether prostate cancer has spread into nearby lymph nodes.
-If your prostate cancer has come back after treatment, the CT scan can often tell whether it is growing into other organs in your pelvis.
-CT scans are not as useful as MRIs for looking at the prostate gland itself.
+This test can sometimes tell if prostate cancer has spread into nearby lymph nodes.
+If your prostate cancer has come back after treatment, the CT scan can often tell if it is growing into other organs in your pelvis.

 MRI (magnetic resonance imaging)

-This test is like a CT scan except that it uses radio waves and strong magnets instead of x-rays to make the pictures.
-The MRI gives a very clear picture to help the doctor see whether the cancer has spread to the seminal vesicles or other nearby structures.
+This test is like a CT scan except that it uses radio waves and strong magnets instead of x-rays.
+The MRI gives a very clear picture to help the doctor see whether the cancer has spread from the prostate to other nearby structures.
 Because the scanners use magnets, people with pacemakers, certain heart valves, or other medical implants may not be able to get an MRI.

 MRI scans take longer than CT scans – often up to an hour.
-During the scan you lie in a narrow tube which is confining and can upset some people.
-In order to get a better picture, many doctors will place a probe inside the rectum.
-It must stay in place for 30 to 45 minutes and can be uncomfortable.
+During the scan you lie in a narrow tube which is confining and can be upsetting to some people.
+To get a better picture, many doctors will place a probe inside the rectum, which can be uncomfortable.
 Like CT scans, a contrast dye might be put into your vein, but this is done less often.

 Lymph node biopsy

-In a lymph node biopsy, one or more lymph nodes are removed to see if they contain cancer cells.
-If your cancer has spread to nearby lymph nodes, surgery to cure the cancer is usually not an option and the doctor will look at other treatment choices.
+In a lymph node biopsy, one or more lymph nodes are removed to see if they have cancer cells.
+If your cancer has spread to nearby lymph nodes, surgery to cure the cancer may not be an option, and you and your doctor will have to look at other treatment choices.
 Lymph node biopsies are rarely done unless your doctor is concerned that the cancer has spread.
-There are different types of biopsies.
+A lymph node biopsy might be done at different times: